Xorlent/Fort-Knocks/README.md

 # Fort Knocks
 _Cloudflare Worker solution with port knock-like functionality for time-limited access to public-facing services like an SSLVPN portal_
 ![Fort Knocks Image](https://github.com/Xorlent/Fort-Knocks/blob/8010b189ad012e2c6d395550cf6041b73037c1d2/img/FortKnocks.jpeg)
+### Background
+User access controls and multifactor authentication are important, but what if the public-facing service itself has a pre-authentication vulnerability?
+This tool implements a secure pre-authentication, pre-connection "knock" that dynamically adds the validated requestor's IP to a temporary allow list so they may connect to the protected service.
 ### Cloudflare workers that:
     1. Authenticate client requests for time-limited access to a protected service
     2. Produce a real-time IP allow list for a security device like a firewall to consume